Photo Exhibit

 The exhibits can be found in the downstairs hallway near the exit at Manatee Lagoon.

-Two of the photos, a close-up of a camouflaged seahorse and a curious octopus, were photographed at Blue Heron Bridge Park by FPL’s Education & Outreach Associate Project Manager, Chelsea Bennice, to showcase the biodiversity of the Lake Worth Lagoon.
-There is also a photo of a bluethroat pikeblenny taken by a former Manatee Lagoon Manatee Master, Rachel Plunkett.
-Other local artists featured include Judy Townsend, Gael Silverblatt, Ben Hicks, Dr. Mark Cook, Sam Farkas, and Lizzy McNamee.
+Two of the photos, a close-up of a blenny and a camouflaged frofish, were photographed under the Blue Heron Bridge at Phil Foster Park by FPL’s Education & Conservation Manager, Rachel Shanker, to showcase the biodiversity of the Lake Worth Lagoon.
+There is also a photo of a common octopus taken by a former Manatee Master and Education Manager, Chelsea Bennice.
+Other local artists featured include Kim Send, Ann Matthews, Dr, Mark Cook, Judy Towsend, Benji Studt, and Gael Silverblatt.

 About the Exhibitor: Palm Beach County’s Department of Environmental Resources Management administers a range of environmental programs designed to protect, preserve and enhance Palm Beach County’s natural resources, both on land and water.
 Fresh drinking water, unpolluted waterways, a large tree canopy and controlling mosquito populations provide a welcoming outdoor tropical experience to snorkel and dive, to visit sandy beaches, to observe fresh or saltwater fishes, to kayak waterways, and to hike in the woods all while viewing wildlife in their natural habitat.
 From Lake Okeechobee to the Atlantic Ocean, the department’s programs offer visitors a great experience across the county.